craigfrancis/php-is-literal-rfc/readme-v2.txt

 Both [[https://github.com/vimeo/psalm/releases/tag/4.8.0|Psalm]] and [[https://github.com/phpstan/phpstan/releases/tag/0.12.97|PHPStan]] have supported the //literal-string// type since September 2021.

-While I want more developers to use Static Analysis, it's highly unlikely every PHP developer will use these tools, and for all PHP code to be updated so Static Analysis can run the strictest checks, with no baseline (the [[https://www.jetbrains.com/lp/devecosystem-2021/php/|2021 JetBrains survey]], where 67% of developers used Laravel, only 33% used Static Analysis).
+While I want more developers to use Static Analysis, it's not realistic to expect that every PHP developer will use these tools, and for all PHP code to be updated so Static Analysis can run the strictest checks, with no baseline (the [[https://www.jetbrains.com/lp/devecosystem-2021/php/|2021 JetBrains survey]], where 67% of developers used Laravel, only 33% used Static Analysis).

 Also, it can be tricky to get current Static Analysis tools to cover every case.
-For example, they don't currently support [[https://stackoverflow.com/questions/71861442/php-static-analysis-and-recursive-type-checking|recursive type checking]] (in contrast, [[https://github.com/craigfrancis/php-is-literal-rfc/blob/main/examples/sql-orm.php#L60|this is easy with a literal_check function]]).
+For example, they don't currently support [[https://stackoverflow.com/questions/71861442/php-static-analysis-and-recursive-type-checking|recursive type checking]].
+In contrast, [[https://github.com/craigfrancis/php-is-literal-rfc/blob/main/examples/sql-orm.php#L60|this is easy with the is_literal_string() function]].

 ==== Taint Checking ====